Stopping bleeding is good – preventing bleeding is better

 Individuals with hemophilia are currently treated with replacement therapy of key coagulation proteins, Factor VIII for Hemophilia A or Factor IX for Hemophilia B. A potential complication for individuals with hemophilia receiving factor replacement therapy is the production of antibodies against the replacement factor, also called inhibitors.
 The overall prevalence of inhibitor formation is up to 30 percent in individuals with hemophilia A and up to 5 percent in individuals with hemophilia B.

 Individuals with hemophilia who have inhibitors are treated with what are known as “bypass” agents that initiate coagulation by a pathway that is independent of Factor VIII or Factor IX.
 There are currently two approved types of “bypass agents”, Factor VIIa (e.g. NovoSeven™; not approved for prophylaxis) and plasma-derived FEIBA™ that requires lengthy IV infusions every other day (not approved for prophylaxis of Hemophilia B with inhibitors in Europe).
-However, current hemophilia drugs for individuals with inhibitors have significant limitations regarding potency and duration of action and often require multiple doses injected intravenously, and the infusions time can be lengthy, which is not ideal for patients, especially for children.
+However, current hemophilia drugs for individuals with inhibitors have significant limitations regarding potency and duration of action.
+They often require multiple doses injected intravenously, and the infusions time can be lengthy, which is not ideal for patients, especially for children.

 We believe that the shortcomings of currently approved therapies are barriers to prophylactic treatment strategies that, if surmounted, could provide meaningfully improved long-term clinical outcomes for individuals with hemophilia.
 Catalyst's engineered proteases are designed to overcome the significant limitations of current treatment options, facilitate preventative treatment, and ultimately deliver substantially better outcomes for individuals with hemophilia.